Voluntary social year

-The Voluntary Social Year in Germany and, in a much lesser dimension, in Austria, is a government-funded voluntary work program particularly for young adults.
+The Voluntary Social Year in Germany and, in a much lesser dimension, in Austria, is a government-funded voluntary work program particularly for young adults(age from 16 to 27).
 It can last between six and eighteen months.
 It can also be spent abroad.

 Germany

 History

 The voluntary social year (German: Freiwilliges Soziales Jahr / FSJ) developed from the "diaconal year" organized by the Protestant and Catholic Church the first time in 1954, the 100th anniversary of the Diakoniewerk in Germany.
 The appeal to volunteer was addressed to young women who would provide service to the sick and those in need of care.

 In 1962 the "Philadelphic Service" (German: Philadelphischen Dienst) has been initiated by Gertrud Rückert.
 She wanted to offer a voluntary social year for female high school graduates before they start studying for personal and professional orientation.
 At that time it was a completely new concept and a forerunner of the voluntary social year, that was later legally anchored in Germany.
 On February 14, 1963, the government introduced a draft law to offer a voluntary social year in parliament, the Bundestag.
 The law finally came into force on April 1, 1964.

 Until the suspension of conscription for military service and therefore of the alternative service in 2011 as well, the voluntary social year was also recognized as alternative to military service in Germany.